turboshook/TurboshookProjectTemplate/README.md

 "Player": {
 	"set_health": {
 		"arg_count": 1,
-		"explain_text": "Sets the Player's health to a specific value."
+		"explain_text": "Sets the Player's health to a specific value.", "missing_base_error": "Player scene not active in the SceneTree."
 	}
 }
 ```